membriux/Yelpy/README.md

 # Yelpy

-Clone of Yelp app that we use to teach CodePath's iOS Curriculum.
+Clone of Yelp app that we use to teach CodePath's iOS Curriculum utilized by more than 300+ students every year.

 ## Features